-The PPQ-recommended diagnostic method(s) for each nematode is provided.
+Negative data may be reported for these target pests only when using the identification method listed in the Approved Methods for Pest Surveillance.
 These methods correspond to those commonly used to confirm a nematode identity.
-Any molecular methods that have been validated by the CPHST lab in Beltsville, MD also are included under PPQ-recommended diagnostic method.
+Any molecular methods that have been validated by the CPHST lab in Beltsville, MD also are included in the Approved Methods for Pest Surveillance.
 Work instructions are available for each method validated by CPHST-Beltsville.
 If more than one diagnostic method is listed, a combination of methods may be required to confirm a nematode identity.